MarJC5/defi-fullstack/directives/2-infrastructure.md

 COPY . .
 RUN npm run build

-# Production stage - static files only
+# Production stage - copy build to volume
-FROM scratch AS prod
+FROM node:20-alpine AS prod

+WORKDIR /output

-COPY --from=build /app/dist /dist
+COPY --from=build /app/dist ./dist

+# Script to copy files to mounted volume and exit
+# This ensures the volume is always refreshed with latest build
+CMD ["sh", "-c", "if [ -d /target ]; then rm -rf /target/* && cp -r /output/dist/* /target/; fi; echo 'Build copied to volume'; exit 0"]
 ```

+**Why this approach?**
+- The `prod` stage copies built files from `/output/dist` to `/target` (the mounted volume)
+- This ensures that on every container start, the volume gets the fresh build
+- Solves the Docker volume caching issue where old files persist

 ---